nicoboyce/nicoboycedotcom/_posts/2024-08-27-rethinking-product-pricing.md

 **Won't this eventually price out any sales?**

 It sure will.
 I'm not looking to be Amazon where everyone has an account.
 I'd rather support a sensible number of users than let it grow unchecked.
-Of course, I'm not looking to deny anyone who wants this tool at whatever cost.
+Of course, I'm not looking to deny anyone who wants this tool regardless of cost.

 **What if some competitor goes crazy and buys all the early subscriptions and then cancels it and then the price is too expensive for other buyers?**